jcervas/class-cmu-84-721/Notes/The Nature and Origins of Mass Opinion/The Nature and Origins of Mass Opinion.md

    - An individual's response to a question about a policy or issue depends on the mix of positive and negative considerations available in their mind at the moment of inquiry.

-## Public Opinion

-- The collective attitudes or beliefs of the public about a given subject, particularly in the context of politics and policy issues.
+- **Public Opinion**: The collective attitudes or beliefs of the public about a given subject, particularly in the context of politics and policy issues.

-## True Attitude Model

-- A conventional model that assumes people have a single, unchanging 'true attitude' toward an issue, which is problematic according to the RAS Model.
+- **True Attitude Model**: A conventional model that assumes people have a single, unchanging 'true attitude' toward an issue, which is problematic according to the RAS Model.

-## On-line Model

-- A theoretical model that assumes people continuously update their attitudes based on new information.
+- **On-line Model**: A theoretical model that assumes people continuously update their attitudes based on new information.
 Criticized for being unrealistic in how people actually process and update attitudes.

-## Information Flows

-- Streams of messages, arguments, or cues that individuals are exposed to from their environment, especially in the context of political information.
+- **Information Flows**: Streams of messages, arguments, or cues that individuals are exposed to from their environment, especially in the context of political information.

-## Sampling Axiom

-- One of the four axioms in the RAS Model, stating that people sample from available considerations to form an opinion at the moment of inquiry.
+- **Sampling Axiom**: One of the four axioms in the RAS Model, stating that people sample from available considerations to form an opinion at the moment of inquiry.

-## Considerations

-- Information, beliefs, or opinions that people hold, from which they 'sample' when forming an attitude or answering a survey question.
+- **Considerations**: Information, beliefs, or opinions that people hold, from which they 'sample' when forming an attitude or answering a survey question.

-## Situational Variables

-- Variables that can affect which 'considerations' are most salient or relevant at a given moment when an individual is forming an opinion.
+- **Situational Variables**: Variables that can affect which 'considerations' are most salient or relevant at a given moment when an individual is forming an opinion.

-## Opinion Statement

-- The expression of an individual's genuine opinion at the moment of answering a survey question, according to the RAS Model.
+- **Opinion Statement**: The expression of an individual's genuine opinion at the moment of answering a survey question, according to the RAS Model.

-## Political Environment

-- The overarching setting or climate in which political information is disseminated and in which political attitudes are formed.
+- **Political Environment**: The overarching setting or climate in which political information is disseminated and in which political attitudes are formed.

-## Political Awareness

-- The degree to which an individual is informed about and engaged with political issues and information.
+- **Political Awareness**: The degree to which an individual is informed about and engaged with political issues and information.

-## Political Predispositions

-- An individual's pre-existing attitudes, beliefs, or values that influence how they receive and interpret new political information.
+- **Political Predispositions**: An individual's pre-existing attitudes, beliefs, or values that influence how they receive and interpret new political information.

 ## Deductions from Model (Chapter 4)